saidxp/graphql/README.md

 ---

 ## Authentication
-The backend issues a JWT when a user logs in.
+The Browser issues a JWT when a user logs in.
 The token is stored in LOCALSTORAGE and is required for protected GraphQL operations.
 ---